valeriaatr/FileSystem/README.txt

 University of Victoria
 Spring 2020

-Several branches: io, File, Disk
-There are some compilation issues due structs' management.
+Several files: io - the File System, apps (contains test file), Disk implementation There are some compilation issues due structs' management.
 Please, read report about FS implementation and brainstorming